microsoft/fluentui-react-native/packages/experimental/Expander/README.md

 ### `enabled`

-If set to false, the Expander will be disabled, i.e. the user will not be able to make a selection.
+If set to false, the Expander will be disabled, i.e. the user will not be able to expand it.

 | Type    | Required |
 | ------- | -------- |